 Admissions & Aid

-- Pass/ Satisfactory Grading - TouroCOM will continue to accept “pass/satisfactory” grading for coursework, including pre-requisite coursework fulfillment, for the Spring 2020 semester and onward in the context of your entire academic history.
+- Pass/ Satisfactory Grading - TouroCOM will accept “pass/satisfactory” grading for coursework, including pre-requisite coursework fulfillment, for the Spring 2020, Summer 2020, and Fall 2020 semesters in the context of your entire academic history.
 Letter grading is highly encouraged when available;

-- Online Coursework – Although TouroCOM places high value in the in-person classroom experience, we will accept all online coursework for the Spring 2020 semester and onward;
+- Online Coursework – Although TouroCOM places high value in the in-person classroom experience, we will accept all online coursework;

 - A letter from a non-physician supervisor who has observed your interactions with patients.

 - A letter from a DO or MD who has supervised you in a lab or professional setting and can talk about your professionalism and your interactions with other staff members.

 - Health Care and/ or Extracurricular Experience Hours - TouroCOM does not have a set requirement for experience hours.
 However, applicants should be able to demonstrate how they were able to obtain an understanding of what the clinical environment is like and show evidence of continued online health and extracurricular experience.

 For the DO program, we require specific undergraduate coursework, MCAT scores, GPA, other achievements and personal qualities, and, importantly, a strong desire to become an osteopathic physician.
 Make sure you check out the details on our DO application process, requirements, minimum standards, and interviews.
 Helping underrepresented minorities practice medicine is a a big part of who we are, and recognizing the high cost of applying to medical school, an application fee waiver may be available.